GOG.com: GOG Preservation Program

 On 13 November 2024, GOG launched the GOG Preservation Program, an initiative aimed at ensuring the continued availability and compatibility of classic video games on modern and future systems.
 The program, introduced to coincide with GOG's 16th anniversary, initially launched with over 100 titles.
 The GOG Preservation Program formalizes GOG's past efforts to restore and update classic games.
 In previous years, the company had already worked on several titles (such as Alpha Protocol, Wing Commander III: Heart of the Tiger and the original Resident Evil trilogy), addressing various technical issues with the PC releases.

 Soon after the launch of the Preservation Program, Blizzard requested the removal of Warcraft 1+2, two games listed under the preservation program.
 This decision resulted in user backlash targeted at Blizzard from GOG customers, generally believing the decision went against the goals of the Preservation Program.
 GOG announced a partnership with the European Federation of Video Game Archives, Museums, and Preservation in January 2025 to support its ongoing preservation efforts.
 GOG also unveiled the "Dreamlist" feature the same month, which allowed players to raise awareness by prompting publishers and rights owners to release their classic games into the GOG storefront.
+In October 2025, GOG partnered with SPhotonix, a company developing long-term optical data storage technologies, to preserve Heroes of Might and Magic III: Complete using 5D memory crystal technology.
+It became the first known instance of a computer game being stored using this form of eternal physical data storage.

+Anti-censorship initiatives

+In August 2025 GOG launched the Freedom To Buy initiative in response to Steam and itch.io removing games from their platforms due to pressure from payment processors Visa and Mastercard.
+In co-operation with other games publishers, a bundle of 13 games containing adult content was made available for free for 48 hours as a way of "taking a stand against the quiet erasure of creative works from digital shelves."

+Later the same year, GOG vocally supported Santa Ragione's horror game "Horses" after Valve refused to publish it on Steam without explanation, stating “We’ve always believed that players should be able to choose the experiences that speak to them."
+With Valve's decision leaving the studio at a "high risk" of closure, GOG featured it prominently on the website and announced that in order to “support the Santa Ragione studio in this difficult time, we’ve decided to launch pre-orders on Horses".

+Sale to original co-founder

+GOG.com was sold by CD Projekt to Michał Kiciński, one of the original founders of GOG, in December 2025.
+The sale allows GOG to remain independent of CD Projekt, though the studio will continue to support GOG for its games.
+With its independence, GOG intends to focus more on preservation of video games while maintaining its ongoing support for DRM-free games.